|

-Approximately 265 years ago, Edmond Sands received a
+Approximately 265 years ago, Edmond Sands received a land

-amenities.
 All new systems provide the best available in plumbing, heating/cooling, wiring, lighting, and appliances.
-Meadowlawn's recent restoration was completed by Solstice LLC Historic Properties with close

-attention to the historic integrity of this early Quaker home and in compliance with the Secretary of the Interior's
+integrity of this early Quaker home and in compliance with the Secretary of the Interior's Guidelines for Rehabilitation.

-Guidelines for Rehabilitation.
-Throughout the home's 4000+ square feet are many original
+Throughout the home's 4000+ square feet are many original elements such as beautifully restored

-elements such as beautifully restored heart pine floors, 5 restored fireplaces with pine mantels and wavy glass windows.
+heart pine floors, 5 restored fireplaces with pine mantels and wavy glass windows.
+In contrast, the kitchen is

-In contrast, the kitchen is thoroughly up to date with Omega cabinetry, granite counter-tops, a 6 burner gas cook top
+thoroughly up to date with Omega cabinetry, granite counter-tops, a 6 burner gas cook top and double ovens.
+The home

-and double ovens.
-The home has 6 bedrooms and 4 full baths with all the finest fixtures.
-Also on the property
+has 6 bedrooms and 4 full baths with all the finest fixtures.
+Also on the property is a restored bank barn and stone

-is a restored bank barn and stone spring-house in a picturesque setting with stone walls, mature trees and a meandering stream.
 Prior to, and during the civil war, Meadowlawn was one of the final stops on the Underground Railroad.
+Before the move

-easy access to Route 7, the Greenway and Dulles International Airport.
+to Route 7, the Greenway and Dulles International Airport.

 Price: $1,245,000